Reviews You Can Rely On

 The Best Wired Mice for 2024

 Looking for a mouse with a tail?
-We researched over 40 of the top wired mice on the market and purchased 11 standout models to put to the test.
-We evaluated each of the mice in our review based on their programmability, precision, scroll wheel, and button actuation, and how they track on various work surfaces where modern mice may roam.
-We know it can be daunting to sift through vainglorious manufacturer claims and convoluted hardware specs in this crowded segment, so if you're seeking the tried and true reliability of a wired mouse, we've done the leg work for you.
+We purchased 11 of the top wired mice to put to the test.
+We evaluated each model based on their programmability, precision, scroll wheel, and button actuation, and how they track on various work surfaces where modern mice may roam.
 Whether you're looking for the best bang for your buck, ultra-precise handling, or a versatile tethered mouse that can track its way around desk and couch alike, we are here to guide you.

 At GearLab, we've covered it all when it comes to the vast and varied world of computer mice.
-If you want a tether-free scrolling experience, check out our best wireless mouse and top Bluetooth mouse reviews.
-Seeking a competitive gaming edge?
-We've gone down the mouse hole with our exhaustive gaming mouse review coverage.
-Already have a trusty mouse and looking for the perfect control surface to complement it?
-Have a look at our mouse pad comparisons or gaming mouse pad favorites.
+If you want a tether-free scrolling experience, check out our wireless mouse and top Bluetooth mouse reviews.
+A mouse pad can help improve the functionality and tracking capability of your mouse no matter what style you prefer.

 Top 11 Wired Mice - Test Results